polarvector/ATB/Notes.md

 #### Methods:

 myRegEx = re.compile() -> creates RegEx object.
-Input RegEx in parentheses
+Input RegEx in parentheses can also pass re.I as 2nd argument to re.compile for case-insensitivty

 matches = myRegEx.search() -> searches for a match in the input string